How To Get Revenge On Your Ex?

 Once you’ve done that, you’ll let your ex know two things:

-Here are 5 simple ways to get revenge on your ex for dumping you.
-These tips are extremely important, so memorize them if you’re set on wreaking vengeance on your ex.
+That’s when your ex will notice your accomplishments and start to envy your personal success.
+Having said that, here are five simple ways to get revenge on your ex for dumping you.
+These tips are important, so keep them in mind if you’re set on getting your revenge.

 5 ways to take revenge on your ex